ginjo/slackspace/README.md

 A Slack integration to send Rackspace Monitoring alarm notifications to a Slack channel.

 SlackSpace is a Ruby/Sinatra app that receives webhook notifications from Rackspace, translates them into something Slack can work with, and pushes them to a Slack incomming-webhook URL.

 You can download this app and run it on your own server, or you can use a live demo of this app running on Heroku.

-Note that this app does not save any of your information.
-Nor does it have any access to information in your Slack account(s) or your Rackspace account(s).
-This app is merely a translator running between Rackspace and Slack.
+Note that this app:

+* Does not save any of your information.
+* Does not access information in your Slack accounts or Rackspace accounts.
+* Is a translator running between Rackspace notifications and Slack incoming webhooks.
+* Is currently ALPHA.
+Functionality is mostly stable, API is not.

 ### Use the Demo

-* Create an incomming webhook for your slack team.
+* Create an incoming webhook on Slack for your team.
-* Copy the URI path of the webhook (just the part with the encrypted key, including the slashes within).
+* Copy the URI path of the webhook, just the part with the encrypted key, including the slashes within, but not the 'http://host.domain.com' part.
+  Ex: nfheus98Hnb/HYGGLPzy6/nNHJKC&BW6tgfcu
 * Create a webhook notification on Rackspace with this url:

         https://slackspace.herokuapp.com/slack/webhook/?key=<your/unique/incomming/webhook/key>

 * Attach the Rackspace notification to an alarm of one of your Rackspace monitors.
+  See the Rackspace Intelligence section of your account for API and help.

 ### Run this app on your own server

 * Download the app.
 * Bundle install
-* Bundle exec rackup - or whatever commands are necessary for your application server.
+* Bundle exec rackup, or whatever commands you use to boot apps.
 * Point your Rackspace notification webhook url to this app:

         https://your.custom.domain/slack/webhook/?key=<your/unique/incomming/webhook/key>